hlavacs/ViennaGameJobSystem/README.md

     JobSystem(	uint32_t threadCount = 0, uint32_t start_idx = 0,
 				std::pmr::memory_resource *mr = std::pmr::new_delete_resource() ) noexcept

-If threadCount = 0 then the number of threads to start is given be the call std:\:thread\::hardware_concurrency(), which gives the number of hardware threads, NOT CPU cores.
+If threadCount = 0 then the number of threads to start is given be the call std:: thread :: hardware_concurrency(), which gives the number of hardware threads, NOT CPU cores.
 On modern hyperthreading architectures, the hardware concurrency is typicall twice the number of CPU cores.

 If the second parameter start_idx is not 0, then the main thread should enter the job system as thread 0 instead of waiting for its termination: